jeffrey6557/CS205-Parallel-Computing-Project/README.md

 ### Neural Network Architecture

 For the prediction method, multi-layer Artificial Neural Networks (ANN) using back-propagation algorithm has shown promising results in stock index prices compared with traditional methods [1].
 Note that the traditional gradient descent algorithm of back-propagation is sequential by nature.
 We will therefore apply a technique that combines MPI with **three differerent parallelizable algorithms** to parallelize the training process: asynchronized multiple sub-neural networks[3] with nested parallel batch Stochastic Gradient Descent[2].

 The initial goal of our project was to implement a two-level parallelization model by combining MPI and OpenMP.
-Unfortunately, developing executable code using OpenMP (via Cython) resulted in an onerous and difficult task, therefore, we opted for existing Python neural network packages that could run in parallel.
+Unfortunately, developing executable code using OpenMP (via Cython) resulted in an onerous and difficult task, therefore, we opted for existing optimization algorithms for the update of gradients, then analyzing the nature of our algorithm by comparing time until convergence.
 Nonetheless, we describe our desired design and the design we used for our project below.

 ### Neural Network Architecture (hyperparameters)